countable-web/open-source-corporation/consulting/README.md

 Clients may request a budget in an RFP, or a quote for a specific piece of work.
 Keep the following in mind:
   * Break the work down into about 1 day line items (8 hours), with appropriate level of detail.
 On larger projects, up to a week can be in a single line item.
   * Our minimum quotable amount is $3,000.
 Amounts below this should instead be approved via a simple email message or Trello ticket from someone authorized to approve the work.
-  * Separate quotes or budgets to be completed at different times/phases, or as substantially different projects.
+  * Separate quotes or budgets to be completed at different phases and specify the order (priority).